Matthew Dicks: Storytelling

 Dicks began competing in live storytelling events in New York City 2011.
-He is a frequent participant in The Moth in New York City and Boston and has also told stories for the This American Life, The Story Collider, Literary Death Match, The Liar Show, and more.
+He is a frequent participant in The Moth in New York City and Boston and has also told stories for This American Life, The Story Collider, Literary Death Match, The Liar Show, and more.
 He is a record 58-time Moth StorySLAM winner and 9-time GrandSLAM champion.
 His stories have been featured multiple times on The Moth podcast and The Moth Radio Hour.

 In 2013, Dicks and his wife, Elysha Dicks, founded Speak Up, a Hartford-Based storytelling organization producing more than a dozen shows each year at Real Art Ways, Connecticut Historical Society, and Infinity Hall in Hartford, CT as well as a variety of partner venues.
-Dicks also teaches and consults on storytelling, marketing, and advertising with individuals, nonprofits, corporations, and religious institutions.
-He has consulted and taught at Massachusetts Institute of Technology, University of Connecticut School of Law, Yale University, Harvard University, Purdue University, Yale New Haven Hospital, Kripalu Center for Yoga and Health in Stockbridge, MA, Graded School in São Paulo, Brazil, and many more.

 Awards

 Dicks has worked as an elementary school teacher since 1999.
 In 2005 he was named the West Hartford Teacher of the Year and was named as one of three finalists for Connecticut's Teacher of the Year.

 Dicks's third novel, Memoirs of an Imaginary Friend, won the 2014 Dolly Gray Award for Children's Literature.

-The Connecticut Society of Professional Journalists awarded him first prize in opinion/humor writing in 2015, 2016, 2017, 2019, 2020, and 2021.